Tuesday, October 12, 2010

 Sick Day

-Washed into the shallows
+Washed into the shallows of an uptown bar.

-drifting in and out
+Drifting in and out of the daily news.

-coming up only to
+Coming up only to tip the glass

-the ruby-lipped
+or the ruby-lipped waitress.

-Outside, faceless sharks
+Outside, faceless sharks in corporate attire

-maneuver between
+maneuver between bento-box lunches

 and the office cubicle.

-This is as much as
+This is as much as I will attempt today:

 feigning illness